5 IMPORTANT Things to Consider Before You Move to Panama

 TOTAL$1565

-Of course, if your rent is more than $695, you must adjust your budget accordingly.
+Of course, you must adjust your budget accordingly if your rent is more than $695.

 Yes, You Really Can Live Better For Less in Panama!

-Of course, if your rent is more than $695, your budget needs to be more.
+Of course, if your rent is more than $695, your budget must be more.
 If you take medications, your budget may need to be more.
-If you eat out a lot or if you buy a lot of meats or imported items, your grocery budget will be much more.
+If you eat out a lot or buy a lot of meats or imported items, your grocery budget will be much more.
 If you live at the beach, your electric bill will be at least twice as much.
 If you decide to self-insure (no insurance), your budget could be less.

 What Does It Cost to Move to Panama?